Keys02/Poll-site/README.md

 # Poll Site
 Poll site built with HTML, CSS and PHP.
-To learn the basic of Model-View-Controller(MVC)👩🏽‍💻 architecture.
+The project is geared towards learning the basics of Model-View-Controller(MVC)👩🏽‍💻 architecture.

 ```
 └── Poll